Top 10 Online and Mobile Note Taking apps

 2017.
 Evernote integrates with Slack

-Evernote built a new integration with the highly popular messaging app Slack.
-Evernote is where you keep all your ideas, and Slack connects your ideas to other people.
-By removing the friction between these two tools, you can now spend less time searching and more time doing.
-By using the /note command in Slack you can jot down your notes, create a to-do list or a reminder—all without leaving the conversation.
-Or you can use the /clip command to capture messages from Slack and save them (based on date, importance, or URL) as a note in Evernote.
-With the /find command you can now search for the specific note you need and share a snapshot with the team without leaving Slack.
+Evernote has introduced a new integration with the widely popular messaging app Slack.
+Evernote serves as the hub for organizing your ideas, while Slack facilitates the connection of your ideas with others.
+By seamlessly combining these two tools, you can minimize the time spent on searching and maximize your productivity.
+With the utilization of the /note command within Slack, you can quickly jot down notes, create to-do lists, or set reminders, all without navigating away from your ongoing conversation.
+Alternatively, the /clip command allows you to capture Slack messages and save them as notes in Evernote, categorizing them by date, importance, or URL.
+Furthermore, the /find command enables you to effortlessly search for specific notes and instantly share a snapshot with your team, all without leaving the Slack interface.

 2017.
 Zoho Notebook 3.0 adds File Card, Web Clipper for Safari, Import from Evernote